realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 These are not global or final ends.
 They are constrained by:
 - Limited attention
-- Finite energy
+- Finite metabolic and cognitive capacity
 - Time
 - Rate sensitivity
 - Lived context

-They are therefore **local in scope, local in time, and local in energy**.
+They are therefore **local in scope, local in time, and local in capacity**.

 The term *local end* names this reality precisely:
-energy always flows toward ends, but those ends are provisional, abstract, and mentally localized rather than singular, final, or universal.
+capacity always flows toward ends, but those ends are provisional, abstract, and mentally localized rather than singular, final, or universal.

 ---